Skip to content

 Your story should begin with a problem the protagonist needs to overcome.

-So, going back to the title question, the story should be written first then the illustrations should be created to enhance each scene (page or spread).
+So, going back to the title question, the story should be written first, then the illustrations should be created to enhance each scene (page or spread).

 Side note: If you’re writing a nonfiction book, the text could definitely explain the illustrations.
 But, not with fiction writing.
 Fiction writing is about bringing the reader on an engaging and page-turning journey.

-Articles on writing for children3 Steps to Querying Publishers and Agents
+Articles on writing for children

 Balance in Fiction Writing – The Major Elements